 What is a deposition?

-A deposition is any witness statement under oath in the presence of attorneys and a court reporter who makes a word-for-word record.
+A deposition is any witness statement under oath in the presence of attorneys and a court reporter that makes a word-for-word record.
 Used by lawyers to get information about a case, depositions are taken after a lawsuit is filed.
 Depositions are usually used to find out what the other side will say at trial.
-After a lawsuit is filed the insurance company attorney will probably take your deposition.
+After a lawsuit is filed, the insurance company attorney will probably take your deposition.
 (We will also take the other side’s deposition).
-The majority of cases will settle some time after depositions (only a very small percentage will go all the way to jury trial).
+The majority of cases will settle some time after depositions.
+Only a very small percentage will go all the way to jury trial.

 Sometimes depositions are also recorded by video.
 The video may later be played to a jury.